.nl zone – Clearer Whois

 Renewal of existing domain registrations

-Registering of new domains (with a calculated rate of 50%)
+Registering of new domains

 Transaction revenues domain data (to change to rate zero)